adithyaakrishna/adithyaakrishna/README.md

 ### ನಮಸ್ಕಾರ 🙏🏼

-A Software Engineer at [Red Hat](https://www.redhat.com).
-I am a Frontend guy by day and a Distributed Systems fanboy by Night.
-I also work on AdobeXd and Figma designs often to keep the creative part of me alive :)
+I work as a SWE-II [Documenso](https://documenso.com).
+I'm a Full-stack developer by day and a framework tinkerer by Night.
+Prior to this, I worked at [Red Hat](https://redhat.com) for ~2.5yrs wherein I worked with the Customer Portal team [https://access.redhat.com](https://access.redhat.com)

-I am a [Google Season of Docs - GSoD '23](https://developers.google.com/season-of-docs) Technical Writer at [WasmEdge](https://github.com/WasmEdge) working towards improving the Documentation of the project and onboarding contributors

-I was also a [Google Summer of Code - GSoC '23](https://summerofcode.withgoogle.com/) Developer at [OpenChemistry](https://openchemistry.org), and I worked on improving [3DMol.js](https://github.com/3dmol/3Dmol.js)
+I was also a [Google Season of Docs - GSoD '23](https://developers.google.com/season-of-docs) Technical Writer at [WasmEdge](https://github.com/WasmEdge) working towards improving the Documentation of the project and onboarding contributors.
+And a [Google Summer of Code - GSoC '23](https://summerofcode.withgoogle.com/) Developer at [OpenChemistry](https://openchemistry.org), and I worked on improving [3DMol.js](https://github.com/3dmol/3Dmol.js)

 Maintainer of [Meshery](https://github.com/meshery) (a CNCF Sandbox Project), where I contribute quite often in areas of UI, GitHub Actions, docs, reviewing PRs and suggesting improvements.